tjerkw/Android-SlideExpandableListView/README.md

 		);
 ```

+### Use the SlideExpandableListView or ActionSlideExpandableListView

+In order to simplify the usage of this library, you can also use the mentioned ListViews directly in your
+layout xml file.
+The view itself will make sure the ListAdapter is wrapped in a SlideExpandableListAdapter.

+See the sample app for usage information.

 ### Including In Your Project

 Currently you have to checkout the project, include it in your eclipse and ensure your project includes it.